Analysis | Biden’s shaky defense of his government’s evacuation plan for Afghans

 “Congress and the administration must work together to assess why we did not anticipate that the Afghan National Defense and Security Forces would prove so ineffective in holding off the Taliban and why our plans to safely evacuate embassy personnel, Afghan translators, and others did not account for the rapid Taliban takeover of Kabul,” Sen. Jacky Rosen (D-Nev.), a member of the Senate’s committees that oversee the military and security, said in a statement Monday.

 The conclusion that some on Capitol Hill have reached is that the administration thought it had more time.
-Biden announced in April he would stay with Donald Trump’s plan to leave the country.
-The date he set was the end of August.
+Biden announced in April that he would stay with President Donald Trump’s plan to leave the country.
+The deadline he set was the end of August.
 At the time, U.S. intelligence was warning that the Taliban could overtake the country in six months to a year.
 Democrats and Republicans in Congress said they worried it could be sooner.

 Some Democrats privately expressed concern that the Biden administration was going on faulty intelligence.
-The Biden team did put together a plan to evacuate Afghans this summer that seemed reasonable, but they failed to update it as the Taliban gained ground and conditions in Afghanistan deteriorated significantly, said a Democratic congressional staffer who agreed to speak candidly on condition of anonymity.
+The Biden team put together a plan to evacuate Afghans this summer that seemed reasonable, but it failed to update it as the Taliban gained ground and conditions in Afghanistan deteriorated significantly, according to a Democratic congressional staffer who spoke on the condition of anonymity to talk candidly.
 As the Taliban felled provinces with stunning speed, the Biden administration barely made a dent in the backlog of special immigrant visa applicants that the Trump administration had left.

 In his remarks to the nation Monday, Biden agreed with his critics that he got caught off guard.
 “We planned for every contingency, but I always promised the American people that I would be straight with you,” Biden said.
 “The truth is this did unfold more quickly than we had anticipated.”